mikekistler/pure-http-transport/sep.md

 ### HTTP Paths

-The HTTP paths for MCP operations will follow a consistent pattern based on the operation name.
-Each operation will be mapped to a specific endpoint, with the operation name used as the path.
+The HTTP paths for MCP message will follow a consistent pattern based on the message "method".
+Each message method will be mapped to a specific endpoint.

 For example, the `tools/list` operation will be mapped to the `/tools` endpoint, while the `tools/call` operation will be mapped to the `/tools/{toolName}/calls` endpoint.